- Las Positas College

 What are your top three traits?
 How about your top career matches?
 Career Coach will help you with these answers and much more:

-Knowing your personality type, as measured through the Myers-Briggs Type Indicator® instrument, can help you both in your choosing a major or career but also once you’re on the job.
-The Tri-Valley Career Center can administer the shorter version free of charge to students and clients.
+Knowing your personality type can not only help you with choosing a major or career but also once you’re on the job.

 Career One-Stop